amandahn/amandahn/README.md

-- Hi, I’m Amanda
+Hi, I’m Amanda!

-- This is my README!
+This is my GitHub profile, home to a plethora of class work, reference code, and personal projects of mine.
+I'm always open to learning and improving, so there's a lot of room to grow here.
+Hopefully, I'll get to add more projects here soon!

+Thank you for reading!

 <!---